Legal Terms & Privacy

-Whenever we transfer your personal information out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal information out of the EEA, we ensure an adequate degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 - Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal information the same protection it has in Europe.

-- Where we use providers based in the U.S., we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal information shared between the Europe and the U.S.
+- Where we use providers based in the U.S., we may transfer data to them by relying on Privacy Shield onward transfer provisions or appropriate contractual safeguards.